Erika90P/Task_Manager/Readme.md

 About the Project

 Task Manager is a comprehensive tool designed to enhance efficient task management and boost productivity.
-This system supports basic functions such as task creation, viewing, updating, and deletion, and includes advanced features like calendar integration and statistical report generation.
+This system supports basic functions such as task creation, viewing, updating, and deletion.
 It is a complete solution for organizing daily activities and tracking progress.”

 Project Objectives